how-to-create-a-file-upload-form-in-wordpress_b

 Publishing a file upload form

 That’s it!
-Your file upload form is now on your website.
+Your file upload form is now live on your website and ready to start accepting attachments from your users.

 Step 6: View the Uploaded Files in WordPress